constraintAutomaton/Opportunities-for-Shape-Based-Optimization-of-Link-Traversal-Queries/content/shape_index.md

 if $$Q_p$$ and $$Q_s$$ are bound by the same RDF class then we only consider $$Q_s$$.
 We use this heuristic because of the definition of the SI and because if the user specifies a class it indicates their intention for this specific object.
-This proposition suppose that at least in the context of the query there are no contradiction between the definition of the shapes and class and in the implicit data model (when considering joining of triple patterns) the user want as results.
+This proposition suppose that at least in the context of the query there are no contradiction between the definition of the shapes and class and in the implicit data model (when considering joining of triple patterns) the user request.
 Lastly, if the dereferencing of the triples from $$Q_p$$ that have no binding with $$Q_s$$ leads to resources outside of the domain of the SI then we consider that $$Q_p  \sqsubseteq Q_s$$.
 This last proposition is the only dynamic part of our approach , indeed until this proposition it was possible without any dereferencing (apart from getting the SI) to determine potential more restrictive search spaces.
-This implies that to benefit from this proposition the derefencing of those URI has to be executed before the dereferencing of URIs that the we know are inside the domain of the SI.
+This implies that to benefit from this proposition the derefencing of those URI has to be executed before the dereferencing of URIs that we know are inside the domain of the SI.